web-platform-tests/interop/dashboard.md

   - Safari Technology Preview: [every 3 hours](https://github.com/web-platform-tests/wpt/blob/6f491c45bc5182275419be89a0820c2deaddc6b0/.azure-pipelines.yml#L491)
   - Safari Stable: [daily](https://github.com/web-platform-tests/wpt/blob/6f491c45bc5182275419be89a0820c2deaddc6b0/.azure-pipelines.yml#L451)

+  The 3 hourly and daily cadences are implemented using "epoch" branches which are updated by a [GitHub Actions workflow](https://github.com/web-platform-tests/wpt/blob/master/.github/workflows/epochs.yml).

   Runs take 1-3 hours to complete.
-Results are uploaded to wpt.fyi and are made available within minutes of completion.
+Webhooks notify wpt.fyi of the results, which downloads them and makes them available within minutes of completion.
+(Some CI setups instead use a results upload API, but not those discussed here.)

   Delay: 1-6 hours for experimental, 1-27 hours for stable